NHSDigital/nhs-notify-supplier-api/scripts/test-data/README.md

 ## Usage

 Log in the desired AWS account and then run the command below.
+You may need to set the AWS_REGION envar (eu-west-2)

 Note that the AWS account ID is required in order to resolve the bucket name.

 ```bash
 npm run cli -- create-letter \